raihan2bd/resort-booking-back-end/README.md

 ### Usage

--To run the development server, execute the following command:
+- To run the development server, execute the following command:

 ```sh
 rails server